 An outdoor antenna will always be better at receiving TV channels than an indoor TV antenna.
 I always recommend going with an outdoor antenna when possible.
-However, you will usually be able to pick up a TV channel with an indoor antenna as long as the noise margin or NM (dB) column is greater than 40.
+However, you will usually pick up a TV channel with an indoor antenna as long as it has a strong signal and is in the UHF band.

-When it comes to indoor antennas, I’ve had the best luck with old fashioned rabbit ear antennas when it comes to receiving a VHF signal.
+When it comes to indoor antennas, I’ve had the best luck with old-fashioned rabbit ear antennas for receiving a VHF signal.
 This is due to requiring long pole elements to capture VHF signals.
-To make matters worse, many signals in today’s digital world interfere with channels on the VHF spectrum.
+To make matters worse, many signals in today’s digital world interfere with channels in the VHF spectrum.

 Generally, I recommend using an outdoor antenna if you are dependent on receiving VHF channels.
-Although, there are antenna hacks like using a UHF/VHF signal joiner to combine your UHF antenna with a pair of rabbit ears for VHF channels.
+However, there are antenna hacks, like using a UHF/VHF signal joiner to combine your UHF antenna with a pair of rabbit ears for VHF channels.

 Directional TV antennas are antennas designed to pick up signals in the direction you point them.
 Omni-directional antennas are designed to pick up channels in all directions.
-This tradeoff off is done by focusing the antenna gain, which is different from amplifier gain.)
+This tradeoff is due to focusing the antenna gain.
+(Which is different from amplifier gain.)
 With a directional TV antenna, the gain is built into the TV antenna and focuses reception in the tower’s direction.
 Omnidirectional antennas balance their gain to pick up channels in all directions.
 Amplifier gain applies to an already received signal which will amplify noise in that signal as well.

 The Best TV Antenna for You

-Now that we have a general idea about the things that matter when it comes to antenna reception, we can get into the best antennas to consider for given situations.
-Of course, if you want to know more about concepts like noise margin, I go a bit more in depth later in this article.
+Now that we have a general idea about what matters when it comes to antenna reception, we can get into the best antennas to consider for given situations.
+If you want to know more about the concepts of signal reception, I will go a bit more in-depth on this topic later in this article.

 In these situations, I recommend an outdoor antenna.
-The type of antenna really depends on the channel locations and the noise margin.
-If the UHF channels have moderate signal strength but are located in multiple directions you can use an omnidirectional antenna like the Mohu Sky.
-It’s the one we use and it’s aesthetically pleasing to the eye.
-It’s also very easy to install and we get a couple of VHF-Hi channels with it.
+The type of antenna depends on the channel locations and how strong those signals are.
+If the UHF channels have moderate signal strength but are located in multiple directions, you can use an omnidirectional antenna like the ANTOP AT-415B.
+It’s aesthetically pleasing to the eye.
+It’s also straightforward to install and does a great job of pulling both UHF and VHF-Hi channels.

 UHF and VHF-Hi Channels

-If you need a bit more antenna gain you can try the Winegard HD7694P.
-It requires more precise aiming than other antennas, but will pull channels at long distances in the VHF-Hi spectrum.
-It’s offers a gain between 10-13 dB depending on the channel you are trying to receive.
+If you need a bit more antenna gain, you can try the Winegard HD7694P.
+It requires more precise aiming than other antennas but will pull channels at long distances in the VHF-Hi spectrum.

 Channels in Lo-VHF, VHF-Hi, and UHF

 Some areas of the country have digital channels in the VHF-Lo range.
-These are channels 2-6 in the “Real” column.
-If all the channels you want are within 45 miles then go with the Channel Master CM3016.
-For longer distance channels, I’d try the Winegard HD8200U.
+If all the channels you want are within 45 miles, then go with the Channel Master CM3016.
+For longer-distance channels, I’d try the Winegard HD8200U.
 Another option would be to get this version of the DB8e mentioned above.
 It comes with a VHF kit that adds two dipole elements with a signal joiner to improve VHF reception.